Tags

 Import Tags

-Import – This button (at top right) is available if the Use Parent Account Tags? check box is not selected.
+Import is available if Use Parent Account Tags? check box is not selected.

 Export Tags

-Export – This button (at top right) exports a list of the Tags in your account to an Excel file or a CSV file.
-You choose which.
+Export exports a list of the Tags in the account to an Excel file or a CSV file.
+You choose which format.

-Tip: This is a handy way of creating a file of the right use for an Import.
+> Tip: Export is a handy way of creating a file of the right format for an Import.